prisma-labs/prisma-binding/README.md

 > **Note**: Unless you explicitly want to use schema delegation we recommend to use [Prisma client](https://www.prisma.io/docs/prisma-client/) to build a GraphQL server [see tutorial](https://www.prisma.io/docs/get-started/03-build-graphql-servers-with-prisma-JAVASCRIPT-e001/).

-## Example

-You can check out an example of how to use `prisma-binding` together with codegen [here](https://github.com/graphql-boilerplates/typescript-graphql-server/blob/master/basic/src/index.ts)

 ## Overview

 `prisma-binding` provides a convenience layer for building GraphQL servers on top of Prisma services.
 In short, it simplifies implementing your GraphQL resolvers by _delegating_ execution of queries (or mutations) to the API of the underlying Prisma database service.